Your cart is currently empty!

 Oggy stuffed his hands in his pockets and mumbled that there are six of them.

-So I said that I can see there are six.
+So I said I can see there are six.
 I can count pretty well.

-And I said, “Oh yeah, like what?”—but I really didn’t want him to start counting all the things that I count or used to count, especially not the etched hearts on Orti, because those were the most private and so I just pointed at the sky and said, “Look how blue the sky is today.”
+And I said, “Oh yeah, like what?”—but I really didn’t want him to start listing all the things I count or used to count, especially not the etched hearts on Orti, because those are the most private.

-He looked at me as if he were counting all the times I’ve done just that—changed the subject on him just because I didn’t feel comfortable enough talking about something.
+He looked at me like he was counting all the times I’ve done just that—changed the subject on him just because I didn’t feel comfortable talking about something.

-Then again, I was the one who first mentioned the trees, so I asked, “Why apricots?”
+Still, I was the one who started the whole thing by talking about the trees.
+So I gave in and asked, “Why apricots?”

 And he said that there are two reasons, not one, but he’s not sure it’s time to tell me the second one.